 Dealing with the Cold

 Do everything you can to get ready before the model gets out of the car (or disrobes if you are a long way from the car).
-That includes metering, deciding on the composition, setting up the tripod, and getting the camera ready to go.
+That includes preliminary metering (including test shots), deciding on the composition, setting up the tripod, and getting the camera ready to go.
 You should be shooting within a few seconds of the model stepping into the scene and posing.
 Shoot for a couple of minutes and give the model a break to warm up (follow the suggestions in How to Protect Your Camera Gear in the Cold and Snow).
 After the model has warmed up, shoot for another couple of minutes.
 Take another warm up break and shoot for another couple of minutes.
 Stop this process when the model is done.
 Don’t push to shoot a little longer.
 Your model’s well being is way more important than your images.

 Keep track of the windchill.
 It makes a big difference.
 The windchill was zero (0° F) in Michigan when Sarah and I created the image posted with this article.
-The lower the windchill, the shorter each shooting session will need to be, and the few the number of sessions your model will be able to do.
+The lower the windchill, the shorter each shooting session will need to be, and the fewer the number of sessions your model will be able to do.

 Protect Your Camera